espressomd/espresso/maintainer/walberla_kernels/Readme.md

-# Generation of kernels for waLBerla
+# Automated kernel generation with waLBerla

-The scripts in this directory generate the .cpp/.hpp kernels for lattice-based algorithms.
+The scripts in this directory generate the kernels for lattice-based algorithms.

-WARNING: The code generation sorts the arguments alphabetically by symbol name.
-If you rename something, you may have to adapt the order of arguments in the calling code!

 The following dependencies need to be in the Python path: